jpaulm/drawfbp/README.md

     java -jar drawfbp-x.y.z.jar com.jpmorrsn.graphics.DrawFBP (for v2.12.x and lower)
     java -jar drawfbp-x.y.z.jar com.jpaulmorrison.graphics.DrawFBP (for v2.13.0 and higher)

-From v2.15.10 onwards, you will need to position to your DrawFBP folder, and enter the following (assuming `javaGeom-0.11.1` is in the root directory for DrawFBP):
+- from v2.15.10 onwards, to run from the command line, you will need to position to your DrawFBP folder, and enter the following (assuming `javaGeom-0.11.1` is in the root directory for DrawFBP):

     java -cp 'javaGeom-0.11.1.jar;build/libs/drawfbp-2.15.10.jar' com.jpaulmorrison.graphics.DrawFBP